crymscom/srganalytics-ios/README.md

 Measurements are based on events emitted by the application, and collected by comScore and NetMetrix.
 Currently, the following kinds of events are supported

- * View events: Appearance of views (page views), which makes it possible to track which content is seen by users
+ * View events: Appearance of views (page views), which makes it possible to track which content is seen by users.
- * Hidden events: Custom events which can be used for measuresement of application functionalities
+ * Hidden events: Custom events which can be used for measuresement of application functionalities.
- * Media playback events: Measurements for audio and video consumption in conjunction with our [SRG Media Player library](https://github.com/SRGSSR/SRGMediaPlayer-iOS)
+ * Media playback events: Measurements for audio and video consumption in conjunction with our [SRG Media Player library](https://github.com/SRGSSR/SRGMediaPlayer-iOS).

 Moreover, if you are retrieving your data using our [SRG Data Provider library](https://github.com/SRGSSR/srgdataprovider-ios), a bridge framework is also provided so that analytics received from the service are transparently forwarded to the SRG Analytics library.